speakez-llc/dotnetonlinux/content/post/total_recall_last_straw.md

 If any role can be replaced by a hallucinating AI chatbot - it's the _corporate apologist_. 🙄

 This is - in two words - _not good_.
 At this point Microsoft isn't even trying to hide their disdain for customers.
-Looking at Recall, it can only be summed up as the worst features of Cortana and productivity scoring **combined**.
-Along with a host of technology risks it provides runway for some pretty catastrophic harms that are simply not at issue in the absence of the feature.
+Looking at Recall, it can only be summed up as the worst features of Cortana and Workplace Analytics **combined**.
+Along with a host of technology risks it provides runway for some pretty catastrophic harms that are simply not a factor in the absence of the feature.

 ## So what now?

 Pretty quickly after the announcement of Recall there were pronouncements from technology circles of planned moves to Linux desktop.
 I was already considering that after building out my own Debian-based lab to run workloads adjacent to my office.
-The notion of running a Linux desktop as a VM seemed like a natural extension.
-But with the announcement of Recall there will be larger numbers looking into Linux for their own reasons.
-Some will have an eye toward Linux's improvements in video gaming.
+The notion of running a Linux desktop as a VM for software development and other aspects of engineering seemed like a natural extension.
+But with the announcement of Recall there will be larger numbers of users with diverse interests looking into Linux desktop options for their own reasons.
+Some will have an eye toward Linux's emerging improvements in video gaming.
 Others will cite privacy.
 Still others till tout its efficiency over running Windows on comparable hardware.
 And when it comes to hardware, it's also possible to use those efficiency gains to give new life to older machines.
-There are many, many reasons to move to Linux on its own merits.
-And there has been serious momentum in advancing the Linux desktop - both by larger enterprise providers and the usual diaspora of boutique projects.
+There are many, many reasons to move to Linux desktop on its own merits.
+And there has been serious momentum in advancing the Linux desktop user experience - both by larger enterprise providers and the usual diaspora of boutique projects.

 When Windows users discover the progress that's been made by Linux on the desktop, they'll realize that *like* the server transition there will be some sharp edges to the process.
 But the emergence of on-going efforts to advance foundational elements like video driver support and UX improvement, coupled with the exodus from Windows as a platform, will create another shift in the field of technology that could be as broad and meaningful as the advent of the Linux server.

 While this site will focus on working with .NET and software engineering related concerns, we expect that this will be a growing area of interest among a broad array of computer users with interests as diverse as the personal desktop marketplace itself.
-And as a final bit or irony, we'll all have Microsoft to "thank" for providing the final nudge to this technology era's latest "tipping point" and it won't be toward AI.
+And as a final bit or irony, we'll all have Microsoft to "thank" for providing the final nudge to this technology era's latest "tipping point" and it won't be toward their idea of what AI should be.